Decision Making About Treatment of Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma (CLL / SLL)

 Goals or “What Matters”

-Before choosing therapy for CLL, consider the trade-offs in doing everything possible to eradicate the CLL (achieving remission) versus enjoying every day as much as possible.
+Before choosing therapy for CLL / SLL, consider the trade-offs in doing everything possible to eradicate the CLL / SLL versus enjoying every day as much as possible.
 For people near death from other causes or who cannot make decisions due to brain disease, it could be appropriate to forgo treatment directed at the CLL cells.
 Instead, there are approaches to manage and reduce symptoms, accepting the progression of the disease and death.
 In more typical circumstances, consider risks of death or serious illness due to the treatment compared to the likelihood of success of treatment.
-For example, the O + V protocol may have greater risk offset by some evidence of more frequent or longer benefits.
-Similarly, O + V is more time intensive in the first six months than a BTK inhibitor but requires no daily effort after the first year.
+For example, the O + V or I +V protocol may have greater risk of infection that is offset by a chance to have no CLL / SLL cells detectable at completion.
+Similarly, combination therapies are more time intensive in the first six months than a BTKi alone but requires no daily effort after the first year.

 There are other aspects to “what matters” that need to be considered in choosing a CLL / SLL treatment.
 These include how you would feel about the cost of care (to you or society) and about taking medicines several times per day long-term, possibly life-long.
 In addition, simultaneous management of other illnesses and/or responsibilities, such as work or caregiving, may influence CLL-related decisions.
 I didn’t assume my oncology team would have the time or expertise to assist me in exploring my views on such issues during appointments, so I spent time thinking and talking to family and CLL support group members about these topics.